skia4delphi/skia4delphi/README.md

 ![Paint Box](Assets/Documents/paintbox.png)

 *Note: The TSkPaintBox has a drawing caching system.
-To force a drawing refresh, call TSkPaintBox.Redraw.*
+To force a drawing refresh, call TSkPaintBox.Redraw.
+However, this cache system does not exist in FMX apps that have enabled [Skia4Delphi graphic engine](#fmx-canvas) for optimization reasons.*